nzbin/photoviewer/README.md

 ### Step 2: Initializing

-The usage of photoviewer is very simple, the `PhotoViewer` constructor has 2 argument.
+The usage of photoviewer is very simple, the `PhotoViewer`'s constructor has 2 arguments.

 1. Array with objects of image info.
 2. Options